My focus is on nature photography (landscapes + close-up/macro) with a little bit of architecture + design.

-In 2009, I finally made the switch to digital and have embraced a RAW-based workflow using first an Olympus Four-Thirds E-30 DSLR and now an Olympus Micro Four-Thirds mirrorless OM-D E-M5 (initially Mark I and now a Mark II).
+In 2009, I finally made the switch to digital and have embraced a RAW-based workflow using first an Olympus Four-Thirds E-30 DSLR, then an Olympus Micro Four-Thirds mirrorless OM-D E-M5, and now the OM-D E-M1 Mark III.
 What I love about these Olympus mirrorless cameras is that the body and lenses are very similar in size to my beloved OM-3 Ti.

 . prodibi tdikow

 . instagram TDikow